 - In 2018, Shopify made the majority of its money (more than 55 percent) through merchant-related services, which is another income stream for the company.
 Don't be duped.
 That revenue stream consists of services (Shopify Payments, Capital, POS, and others) that enable Shopify to provide added value to its users, thereby increasing the value of its subscription plans.

-- As a result, when examining Shopify's core metrics (MRR and GMV), it is critical to interpreting the latter (GMV) as the input that enables the former (MRR) to expand over time.
+- As a result, when examining Shopify's core metrics (MRR and GMV), it is critical to interpret the latter (GMV) as the input that enables the former (MRR) to expand over time.

 - Indeed, Shopify is willing to accept a higher cost of sales on its Merchandise Revenues, resulting in a lower profit margin, because it is a crucial aspect of the business that helps sustain and expand subscription-based revenues and client base.